Capri (series)

-A Quiet Weekend in Capri (known in Italy as Un Tranquillo week-end a Capri) is an adventure game in the Capri series by Italian developers Silvio and Gey Savarese, consisting of a navigable slideshow of screens a la Myst.
+A Quiet Weekend in Capri (known in Italy as Un Tranquillo week-end a Capri) is an adventure game in the Capri series by Italian developers Silvio and Gey Savarese, consisting of a Myst-like slideshow of navigable of screens.

 A sequel called AnaCapri: The Dream (Italian: I Misteri di Capri) was released in Europe on June 27, 2007 and in North America on September 4, 2007, followed by another sequel, The Capri Connection, released in Europe only on July 11, 2014.

 Gameplay

-The gameplay is very similar to Myst, in which the player navigates through the landscape by click on a series of static screens; 4,500 real photographs of the Mediterranean island of Capri.
+The gameplay is very similar to Myst, in which the player navigates through the landscape by clicking on a series of static screens; 4,500 real photographs of the Mediterranean island of Capri.
 The player must complete puzzle that involve tasks such as collecting plants, and finding ingredients for a meal.

 "The Capri Connection" takes 15–20 hours to complete.
 Adventure Mode sees the player have to solve a mystery while Walking Mode allow the player to freely explore like a tourist.